maialenz/WetPaws/README.md

 - To Gerard McBride for all the saturdays spent giving us extra lessons to help us understand and perfect our code and use of the technologies to create this project.
 Thank you!

-- To Kev McKane for the time spend thorougly testing my application on his apple devices on my behalf and adding very good tips to improve user experience as a first time user.
+- To Kevin McKane and Gavin Hughes for the time spend thorougly testing my application on their apple and big screen desktop devices on my behalf and adding very good tips to improve user experience as a first time users.

 - To my family for testing the deployed site on different phones to make sure it was responsive in different type of screens and operator systems.